 - EdCAP and other enrollment options programs

-- International Students – underage international students must follow the admission and eligibility requirements set forth by the International Student Services Division.
+- International Students – underage international students must follow the admission and eligibility requirements set forth by the Office of International Programs Division.

 Exceptions for Underage Students

 High school students, including home schooled students, or other applicants ages 16 or 17 who do not have a high school diploma or GED, are admitted to Edmonds College once the following conditions are met: